jawwadzafar/jawwadzafar/README.md

 I am a **Full Stack Developer** building web apps.
 I work mostly with ReactJS, NodeJS.
 Also I work as a UI/UX designer when there's a need to fill that role.

-You will find projects related random stuff in my repos.
+You will find projects for random stuff in my repos.
 Look below to find projects that I can share (while others are private repos 😅)

 ### Some of my projects (that you can contribute to)...